Arizona’s Kyrsten Sinema again pivotal as U.S. Senate Democrats scramble for 50 votes - NewsBreak

 As written, the bill would provide $575 million to the Bureau of Reclamation for drought response and preparedness and $13 million for drought relief for tribes.

-Sinema is facing a pressure campaign from business groups in Arizona that would like her to kill the tax provisions, if not the bill itself.
+Sinema faced a pressure campaign from business groups in Arizona who wanted her to kill the tax provisions, if not the bill itself.

 The National Association of Manufacturers and the Arizona Chamber of Commerce released a joint poll Tuesday in which 90% of respondents opposed the bill’s 15% corporate tax rate.